LWAYVE/android-sdk/README.md

 - An Experience Designer has already created a Contextual Audio Experience and uploaded it for your environment.
 Alternatively, a Sample Lixar Experience has been loaded into your environment.
 - The corresponding audio files for the Contextual Audio Experience have been uploaded to the environment
 - If ProxSee services are being used, Location tags needed for the LWAYVE Contextual Audio Experience have been defined within the ProxSee environment.
+- The application into which LWAYVE will be integrated is using the [Gradle](https://gradle.org/) build system.

+#### Supported Android Versions
+The LWAYVE SDK is compatible with Android API 16 and later.
+The ProxSee add-on module requires API 18 or later for BLE support (it can be loaded on 16+ but Bluetooth scanning will be unavailable).

+#### Android Plugin for Gradle
+The LWAYVE SDK requires version 3.0.0 or later of the Android Plugin for Gradle.
+Earlier versions may show an error message if you choose to include the ProxSee add-on module in your project.

+#### Android Studio Instant Run
+The instant run feature of Android Studio should be disabled when building an app using the LWAYVE SDK as it can lead to unusual behaviour when running the app.
+This feature can be turned off in Android Studio by going to Preferences -> Build, Execution, Deployment -> Instant Run and disabling the option "Enable Instant Run to hot swap code/resource changes on deploy (default enabled)"

-### Add the LWAYVE SDK (and optionally the ProxSee SDK) as Dependencies
+### 1. Adding the LWAYVE SDK (and optional add-on modules) as Dependencies
-The first step in setting up LWAYVE is to add the LWAYVE SDK (and the ProxSee SDK add-on module if desired) as dependencies in your project's build.gradle file.
+The first step in setting up LWAYVE is to add the LWAYVE SDK (and the ProxSee SDK add-on module if desired) as dependencies in your project's build.gradle.
 The LWAYVE SDK handles the time, location, and audio of the Contextual Audio Experience.
 The ProxSee SDK passes the location tags to the LWAYVE SDK so that the LWAYVE SDK can complete the location aspect of the Contextual Audio Experience.

-#### Add the LWAYVE SDK as a Dependency
+#### LWAYVE SDK
 To include the LWAYVE SDK in your project, add the following line of code to the **dependencies** section of your **build.gradle**:

 **Parameters**